Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 Young skilled labor force

-Vietnam has one of the youngest labor forces globally, but they can perform complex manufacturing tasks.
+Vietnam has one of the youngest labor forces globally, yet its workers can perform complex manufacturing tasks.
 For example, Vietnam’s labor force includes high-level technical assembly, semiconductor fabrication, and smartphone assembly.
-On average, the labor cost is half what it is in China.
-Also, Vietnam’s labor force is seven years younger than that of China, and even though Vietnam has a population of 90 million, 54 million are between the ages of 18 and 60.
+On average, labor costs are half of what they are in China.
+Additionally, Vietnam’s labor force is seven years younger than that of China.
+Although Vietnam has a population of 90 million, 54 million are between the ages of 18 and 60.
 Therefore, they can participate in the labor force.

 Fewer restrictions and more free trade

-While China sees more and more restrictions and regulations against its manufacturing sector, Vietnam’s government is highly proactive in pursuing free trade agreements worldwide.
-Vietnam has trade agreements that will soon be completed with the EU (including non-full EU members Norway, Iceland, and Switzerland), South Korea, and Southeast Asia via ASEAN, Russia, and more.
-They are actively negotiating a revival of the TPP (without the US) and already have a Bilateral trade agreement that stops short of being entirely free trade) with the US.
-The Trade and Investment Framework Agreement was signed by the US and Vietnam in 2007 and has been in effect.
+While China faces increasing restrictions and regulations on its manufacturing sector, Vietnam’s government is highly proactive in pursuing free trade agreements worldwide.
+Vietnam has trade agreements that are soon to be completed with the EU (including non-EU members Norway, Iceland, and Switzerland), South Korea, and Southeast Asia via ASEAN, as well as Russia, among others.
+They are actively negotiating a revival of the TPP (without the US) and already have a Bilateral trade agreement that stops short of being entirely free trade with the US.
+The Trade and Investment Framework Agreement was signed by the United States and Vietnam in 2007 and has been in effect since then.

 Smaller Bureaucracy

 Vietnam, compared to China, has a smaller bureaucracy and fewer restrictions on foreign direct investment.
-Vietnam has removed all restrictions on foreign ownership of production and manufacturing facilities for several industries.
-Further, Vietnam has relaxed restrictions and rules on foreign ownership and investment in hundreds of industries.
-If you are at the scale that you are considering setting up and owning your manufacturing capabilities, then Vietnam is much, much more attractive than China.
+Vietnam has lifted all restrictions on foreign ownership of production and manufacturing facilities across several key industries.
+Furthermore, Vietnam has relaxed restrictions and rules on foreign ownership and investment in numerous industries.
+If you are at the scale of considering setting up and owning your manufacturing capabilities, then Vietnam is significantly more attractive than China.
 Having experienced Vietnam and China, I have often felt pushback from China when trying to source and do business, while in Vietnam, I feel much more welcomed.

 Cons